Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         [[!MPEGCMAF]] which are moof mdat structures that may
         not be an IDR or switching point
-     9. For video tracks, profiles like avc1 and hvc1 MAY be used that signal the sequence parameter set in the CMAF Header in the sample entry.
-In this case parameters do not change dynamically during the live event and are signalled in the moviebox  of the CMAF Header.
+     9. For video tracks, profiles like avc1 and hvc1 MAY be used that signal the sequence parameter set in the CMAF Header.
+        In this case codec parameters do not change dynamically during the live event.
      10. Alternatively, video tracks MAY use profiles like avc3 or hev1 that signal the parameter sets (PPS, SPS, VPS) in in the media samples.
-     11. In case the language of track changes a new init fragment with update [=mdhd=] and or [=elng=] SHOULD be send.
+     11. In case the language of a track changes a new init fragment with update [=mdhd=] and or [=elng=] SHOULD be send.
      12. Track roles SHOULD be signalled in the ingest by using a kind box in userData udta box.
 The kind box MUST contain a schemeIdUri MPEG urn:mpeg:dash:role:2011 and a value containing a Role as defined in [[!MPEGDASH]].
 In case this signalling does not occur processing entity can define the role for the track independently from the media ingest source.

 Note: [[!MPEGCMAF]] has the notion of a segment, a fragment and a chunk.
 A fragment can be composed of one or more chunks, while a segment can be